ooliver1/a-level-project/writeup/writeup.typ

 	edge((1, 1), (0, 2), "->")
 })

+The colliding vector can be reflected along the normal vector to get the resulting vector.
+Godot provides `Vector3.bounce(Vector3)` to do this for me.

 == Development

 The first stage of development is about creating the user interfaces.
 This includes linking the buttons to the different interfaces, and adding the relevant settings to the options menu.